React based user interface for the DINA project.

 labels of these field names ( e.g. Name, Version, Group Group Name ).
 Sometimes the auto-generated labels need to

-be manually overridden, so you can define custom messages for these labels using the field_${fieldName}
+be manually overridden, so you can define custom messages for these labels using the field_${fieldName} key format.

 Example: